vaterlaus/django_cassandra_backend/README.txt

 Run syncdb.
 This creates the keyspace (if necessary) and the column families for the models in the installed apps.
 The Cassandra backend creates one column family per model.
-It will use the db_table value from the meta settings for the name of the column family if it's specified; otherwise it uses the default name similar to other backends.
+It uses the db_table value from the meta settings for the name of the column family if it's specified; otherwise it uses the default name similar to other backends.

-Now you should be able to use the normal model and query set calls from you Django code.
+Now you should be able to use the normal model and query set calls from your Django code.

 This release includes a test project and app.
 If you want to use the backend in